 - They are inflexible in comparison to their modular counterparties, affecting production quality.
 They do not allow for an outsourcing function even when there is downtime resulting from overload.

 - If big block sizes are applied, high throughput becomes a trade-off for high hardware costs, decreasing the variety of validators on the chain.
 This will cause centralization (a great risk for most chains under this setting), considering that blockchain validation powers stay within the arms of a few users.

-- When transactions are stored on chains, this can cause the exponential growth of the blockchain size in time, resulting in heavy hardware requirements on nodes besides disrupting the decentralization function.
+- When transactions are stored on chains, this can cause exponential growth of the blockchain size over time, resulting in heavy hardware requirements on nodes besides disrupting the decentralization function.

 What is a modular blockchain?

 As we established above, if you try to run all four functionalities (consensus, execution, data availability, and settlement) at a chain’s base layer, this ultimately limits the system's capacity and, subsequently, its total throughput.
-A modular chain separates the system into several possible parts or additives that are independently developed.
+A modular architecture blockchain separates the system into several possible parts or additives that are independently developed.

-In a modular blockchain structure, the execution layer is independent of the bottom consensus and data availability layers, permitting nodes to execute transactions separately rather than performing all the transactions to test validity within a limited space or block.
+In a modular blockchain structure, the execution layer is independent of the bottom data availability and consensus layers.
+It permits nodes to execute transactions separately rather than performing all the transactions to test validity within a limited space or block.
 The mainchain serves as a settlement layer since it is the most secure and decentralized network.
-Cosmos, Fuel, and Celestia blockchain can be said to be the most prominent examples of this type of blockchain structure..
+Cosmos, Fuel, and Celestia blockchain can be said to be the most prominent examples of this type of blockchain structure.

 The consensus layer establishes the set of guidelines to be observed through nodes for verifying and validating blocks and agreeing on a canonical blockchain state.
 This ensures that there is an agreement among all of the nodes in the consensus network with the installed blocks and transactions, thereby guaranteeing true security and decentralization.